-- 1) Funding for food aid programs be used to purchase U.S.-produced food when in-country local food is unavailable; - 2) Food and developmental aid for those here and abroad who are poor, and certainly for those endangered by famine, to assure their survival and wellbeing; - 3) Providing all available means and agencies to supply the necessary food; - 4) Emphasizing distribution of food once it reaches recipients' country; - 5) Providing donations of high-quality commodities instead of using poverty-stricken nations as a dumping ground for poor-quality grains; - 6) Adequate funding of the McGovern-Dole International Food for Education and Child Nutrition program; - 7) Continued work with CARE and other hunger and agricultural organizations to support economic development opportunities for people in less-developed countries; - 8) Forfeited grain be reverted back to the USDA to be used for overseas relief packages to third world countries; and - 9) Development of a world food/grain reserve that is structured as to not to depress prices nor discourage food production in developing countries.
+- 1) Funding for food aid programs be used to purchase U.S.-produced food when incountry local food is unavailable; - 2) Food and developmental aid for those here and abroad who are poor, and certainly for those endangered by famine, to assure their survival and well-being; - 3) Providing all available means and agencies to supply the necessary food; - 4) Emphasizing distribution of food once it reaches recipients' country; - 5) Providing donations of high-quality commodities instead of using poverty-stricken nations as a dumping ground for poor-quality grains; - 6) Adequate funding of the McGovern-Dole International Food for Education and Child Nutrition program; - 7) Continued work with CARE and other hunger and agricultural organizations to support economic development opportunities for people in less-developed countries; - 8) Forfeited grain be reverted back to the USDA to be used for overseas relief packages to third world countries; - 9) Development of a world food/grain reserve that is structured as to not depress prices nor discourage food production in developing countries; and - 10) Continue our support of P.L.
+480 as long as food aid is not used for political objectives.

-We oppose the use of U.S. tax dollars to purchase food aid commodities from other countries.
+We oppose the monetization of U.S. food aid to purchase food commodities for developing countries when adequate supplies of U.S.-produced food are available.